Joselyne97/Quotess/README.md

 ## Project description:

- We were required to create an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+ This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

  ## Technology used: